Comparison of traditional vs. green refrigerants

 Crucially, transitioning to green refrigerants is an investment in sustainability with a promising return on investment.
 Businesses adopting eco-friendly practices not only contribute to environmental well-being but also position themselves for long-term financial gains.
 The positive environmental impact aligns with evolving consumer preferences, potentially leading to increased market share and enhanced brand reputation.

-READ MORE Addressing concerns about the safety of green refrigerants
+READ MORE Role of consumers in adopting green refrigerants

 Aspect Traditional Refrigerants Green Refrigerants